 Let the pump run until the reservoir level goes down.
 Disconnect the power cord shown in the figure below to turn off the pumps.
 Proceed to fill the pump reservoir.
 The funnel should be removed from the fill port when the pump is running to let the air easily escape from the system.

 The coolant pumps are not intended to be run dry.
 Avoid having the pumps run when the reservoir level is low.
 The pumps will make a sound like ripping paper when the reservoir is too low.
 If this happens turn off the pump to let the air escape.

 The pumps are most effective at driving air out of the system when the reservoir is near full before starting, so make sure to top up between each fill-pump cycle.
 If you find the pump is still unable to fill the circuit, cycling the pump power on and off a few times is effective at dislodging any air clogging the circuit.

 1.3 Flush Out Remaining Bubbles

-After about three cycles, there should be enough coolant in the circuit to achieve “steady state” flow.
+After about three cycles, there should be enough coolant in the circuit to achieve steady state flow.
 At this point, you no longer need to cycle the pump on and off - simply keep refilling the reservoir as necessary as the air continues to flush out of the circuit.
-Increase the pump motor speed dial to 2.

-Let the circuit run for ten (10) minutes, top off the reservoir levels one last time, and then replace the fill port cap, and return the red indicator dials to the 1 position before starting to print.
+Let the circuit run until no more bubbles are visible, top off the reservoir levels one last time, and then replace the fill port cap, and return the red indicator dials to the 1 position before starting to print.

 Air will continue to bleed from the system, so after the first ten (10) and fifty (50) hours of operation, remove the fill port cap and top up the reservoir with pure DI water or any remaining coolant.